Body

-How can I remove the hold from my passport?
+How can I remove a hold from my passport?

-In California, you must pay off your child support past due and bring your balance to zero ($0.00) for your passport to be issued or renewed.
+In California, you must bring your balance to zero ($0.00) for your passport to be issued or renewed.

 If you have immediate travel plans, a release can be submitted immediately if you walk in and pay by cash or cashier’s check.
 If not, your release will be completed once your payment has cleared the bank and posted to the account.